suzannejmatthews/suzannejmatthews.github.io/_posts/2018-07-24-picocluster.markdown

 date:   2018-07-24 13:20:34
 tags: [raspberry pi, picocluster, review, cluster]
 ---
+*Note: this is a post I created in 2018.
+I got distracted by some other things and forgot to fully update it.
+I made some further updates when I discovered the issues in 2021.
+Sorry!*

 This is the second cluster system that I'm exploring this summer.
 In recent years a lot of commercial microcluster solutions have started popping up.
 Last post, I reviewed PiRacks.
 In this post, I will review Picocluster.
 As before,